morio-kino/MyForeverNote_Frontend/README.md

 $ ./start-web.sh
 ~~~

-- In your browser, select the Ethereum account you want to use.
+- In your browser's wallet application, select the Ethereum account you want to use.
 - Open the following URL in your browser.

 ~~~